-The year of 2017 is critical to achieving the three-year strategic goal.
-Constantly gravitating upon the strategic vision of "to be a world's leading comprehensive port service provider", the Group will further promote the construction of a comprehensive port ecosystem, enhance quality, efficiency and capability, as well as strengthen, optimise and expand the core ports operation.
-The Group will strive for the achievement of three strategies directives of "Consolidation", "Port-Zone-City" and "Innovation" with designed tasks as set out below:
+The year of 2018 is critical to achieving the three-year strategic goal.
+Constantly gravitating upon the strategic vision of "to be a world's leading comprehensive port service provider", the Group will enhance core capability, improve quality and efficiency at the same time, capture opportunities in this era, further promote the construction of a port ecosystem, and strengthen, optimise and expand the core ports operation.
+The Group will adhere to the principle of "enhancing capability, quality and efficiency" as a means to focus on both denotative and connotative development, and make efforts in business expansion, platform construction and capacity building with designed tasks as set out below: